Well35/Astral-Limit/README.md

 ## Getting the game

-Astral Limit can soon be downloaded for free on both Itch.io and the Steam marketplace
+Astral Limit can soon be downloaded for free on both Itch.io and eventually the Steam marketplace

 ## Accessing the code